Doctor of Philosophy (Arts) in Sociology (Mumbai University),

 Dr. Asha heads the Committee comprising of 4 organisations appointed by the Bombay High Court to monitor the working of Dongri Children’s Home and Mankhurd Home as per the directions in the Sou Moto PIL No. 115 of 2014. (order dated 6th May 2016)

-Is the Founder Member and Project Director of the Field Action Project titled “Resource Cell for Juvenile Justice” which operates from TISS and has its base in Mumbai, Thane, Pune, Amravati and Yavatmal.
-This project has been able to create a policy level impact on the juvenile justice system working with the juveniles in conflict with law in the state of Maharashtra.
+Founder and Project Director of the Field Action Project titled “Resource Cell for Juvenile Justice,” which operates from TISS and has its base in Mumbai, Thane, Pune, Amravati and Yavatmal.
+This project has been able to create a policy-level impact on the juvenile justice system working with the juveniles in conflict with law in the state of Maharashtra.

-Courses related to Child Rights and Juvenile Justice
+Courses related to Child Rights and Juvenile Justice, Criminology and Justice.